 You can speak to any member of staff who will record the complaint on the formal complaint form.
 You can contact them:

 - By telephone 01273 696970

 - By email email@example.com or firstname.lastname@example.org

-The Director will ask an appropriate manager to investigate your complaint on her behalf.
+The CEO will ask an appropriate manager to investigate your complaint on her behalf.
 They will usually try to contact you to discuss your complaint so please provide a telephone number if you can.